andrerolfs/andrerolfs.github.io/dailynoise.md

 By sending an URL request to Jenkins I can execute scripts, so I just need a link to Jenkins and click it to execute the Jenkins script.

 The Jenkins script first executes my tool which creates the HTML file.
-Then the Jenkins script starts Firefox with the HTML file as parameter, e.g. in Windows it could be `C:\Program Files (x86)\Mozilla Firefox\firefox.exe abc.html`.
+Then the Jenkins script starts Firefox with the HTML file as parameter, e.g. in Windows it could be `"C:\Program Files (x86)\Mozilla Firefox\firefox.exe" abc.html`.

 This would usually open a new tab in Firefox, so I would have to close these tabs manually when there are too much of them.